Risk, returns & timeframes illustration

 Total: $1,500.00 31.049

-Dollar cost averaging vs lump sum
+Dollar cost averaging vs lump-sum

 Dollar-cost averaging vs Lump sum

-Is dollar-cost averaging worth it?
+Is dollar-cost averaging right for you?

 Like any investing strategy, deciding if dollar-cost averaging is right for you depends on your unique situation.
-Let’s look at the pros and cons of dollar cost averaging so you can decide if it’s a strategy you’d like to use.

 Disadvantages of dollar-cost averaging

-If you’re the type of investor who enjoys spending time on research and trying to time the market, dollar-cost averaging may not work to your advantage.
 If you have a specific buy price in mind for what the shares are worth, methods like lump sum investing or setting a limit buy order could be better suited to your investment goals than dollar-cost averaging.

 How else can dollar-cost averaging help me?

-When investing in share markets, you’re not just dealing with share price fluctuations, you may also have exchange rates (FX rates) if you’re buying foreign shares.
+When investing in the US share markets from New Zealand, you’re not just dealing with share price fluctuations, you’re also dealing with exchange rates (FX rates, or pāpātanga whakawhiti).
 FX rates are just as hard to predict as share prices - and they’re just as vulnerable to influences from news and global events.
+Regular deposits can help smooth FX fluctuations the same way dollar-cost averaging smooths share price.

 Amanda Broughton